 _ne | Not equal to the provided value. |

 Redox supports some modifiers for tokens (i.e., strings, coding, codeableConcept, identifier, uri), which are suffixes for the parameters.
 You can use these to locate resources with (or without) specific values.
-For example, you may want to search for an Appointment resource with a confirmed status.
+For example, you might want to search for an Appointment resource that doesn’t have a pending status.

 Search parameter | Notes |